prashanta/generator-better-call-saul/readme.md

 # generator-better-call-saul

-A yeoman generator for webapp based on react, backbone and express.
-Uses browserify and grunt.
+A yeoman generator for webapp using React, Backbone and Express.
+Uses ES6.

 ## ARTIFACTS